Temporary Crown Post Op Instructions

 Medication and Discomfort

-Take antibiotics or other medications only as directed.
+Take antibiotics or other medication only as directed.

 When to Call

-Call our office if your bite feels uneven, you have persistent sensitivity or discomfort beyond slight temperature sensitivity, or if you have any questions or concerns.
-619-858-8080
+Call Coastal Dental Arts at 619-822-2919 if your bite feels uneven, you have persistent sensitivity or discomfort beyond slight temperature sensitivity, or if you have any questions or concerns.
+Our team will help you make an appointment with our dentists to resolve the problem.